MAPPING METHODOLOGY

 - Creating a mapping based on the information gathered from the previous steps.

-* Scoring assessments have been performed for cloud security capability mappings to record the category of ATT&CK coverage provided by a control (protect, detect, or response) along with an assessment of its effectiveness (minimal, partial, or significant).
+* Scoring assessments have been performed for technology platform capability mappings (e.g., M365) to record the category of ATT&CK coverage provided by a control (protect, detect, or response) along with an assessment of its effectiveness (minimal, partial, or significant).
+Control effectiveness for security control frameworks (e.g., NIST 800-53) are not defined; controls are either mapped or not mapped as mitigations of a given technique or sub-technique.

 Step 1: Identify Platform Security Controls